 The departed authors of the essays and short stories I’ve mentioned can now have the last word on this subject—they are my guiding lights—and here’s what I imagine they might say: Flannery O’Connor might say that she died way too young, but that her visits to Sally and Robert Fitzgerald opened another world to her.
 Carver?
 Visitors often embodied the subtext, or perhaps the subconscious, of his stories.
 He certainly died too soon, also, though he wrote a very plaintive poem called “Gravy” about the many blessings he felt he’d had, so the rest was just gravy.
 Poe?
 Well, he didn’t last that long, either.
 He might say that the mysterious annual visitor to his grave in Baltimore was much appreciated, because who couldn’t do with a flower and a bottle of booze?

 This leaves only Amy Vanderbilt, who once thought so many things could be explained.
 Such clarification has all gone up in pixels and been done in by technology and its graceless protocols, by the various rings of cell phones that we’ve selected as the soundtrack to our lives.
 By 24-hour news, and the illusion we’re constantly in touch.
 We are, in reality, out of touch.

 Give me my porch, my husband walking around barefoot, my friends, the summer visitors on their way somewhere else that holds so much promise for being simple: no cars allowed on Vinalhaven; so few ferries to Monhegan; bad cell phone reception; unreliable Internet.
 We vote with our feet.
 The summer visitors all become the chicken that wants to walk backward as much as it wants to walk forward.

-Ann Beattie is the author, most recently, of Mrs. Nixon: A Novelist Imagines a Life.
-She the The American Scholar’s fiction editor.
+Ann Beattie is the author of over a dozen novels and short story collections, including Mrs. Nixon: A Novelist Imagines a Life.
+She is the The American Scholar’s fiction editor.